Program Highlights & Benefits

 *Courses that are required for Ohio TL endorsement

 The special per credit hour cohort tuition is $425 for Teacher Leader MA.
 This rate is guaranteed not to increase over the life of the cohort.
-In addition, a technology fee of $15 per credit hour ($45 per 3 credit course) will be assessed for the purpose of supporting and enhancing student learning (Concordia e-mail, Blackboard, text notifications), and a $143 graduation fee.
+In addition, a technology fee of $15 per credit hour ($45 per 3 credit course) will be assessed for the purpose of supporting and enhancing student learning (Concordia e-mail, Blackboard, text notifications).
+The graduation fee will be assessed.
 We reserve the right to offer different tuition rates, or change the prices of other programs.

 - 2 years teaching experience, with 4 years total teaching experience at the time of application for Ohio Teacher Leader endorsement